fanfarian/qu-int-Theme-Functionality/README.txt

 Only if parent is available

 = 13.
-Remove WP generated content from the head =
+Remove WordPress generated content from the <head> =
+* Post and comment feeds
 * Category feeds
-* Post and comment feeds
 * EditURI link
 * Windows live writer
 * Index link
 * Previous link
 * Start link
 * Links for adjacent posts
-* WP version
 * Shortlink
 * Canonical links
+* Clean up comment styles in the head
+* Remove WordPress version
 * Remove comment cookie
-* Remove WP version from RSS
+* Remove WordPress version from RSS feeds
-* Remove WP version from css + scripts
+* Remove WordPress version from CSS + JS
-* Remove pesky injected css for recent comments widget
+* Remove injected css for recent comments widget
-* Clean up comment styles in the head
-* Remove emojicons
+* Remove inline CSS and JS from WordPress emoji support
-* WPML information
+* Remove WPML information
-* WPML CSS
+* Remove WPML CSS + JS
-* WPML JavaSript

 -> Options page planned in v3.0.0 to decide which content is removed

 = 14.
 Add various favicons and logos =
-NEW: Check if WP-Core function 'has_site_icon()' is supported Checks if the following file exist in the (child) theme-folder
+NEW: Check if WordPress-Core function 'has_site_icon()' is supported Checks if the following file exist in the (child) theme-folder
 * touch-icon-192x192.png (192x192)
 * apple-touch-icon-180x180-precomposed.png (180x180)